FAQ - Visiting the Castello

 We are located 3 miles south of Calistoga (7 miles north of St Helena) along Hwy 29.
 Look for a large brick gate at the entrance to our driveway, along with a blue sign with our name in gold lettering along the road.
 Click the link below for detailed directions.

 ♦ Where do I check in once I arrive?

 You can check in to the Castello to purchase your General Admission tickets or check in for a guided tour at our Castaldo, located to the left of the main entrance once you cross the drawbridge.
 On busy days, we also have a secondary check in location on our Crush Pad behind the Castello.
 You must check in and receive your tasting or tour tickets before you can enter the Castello.

-Please be advised you and your party will need to each provide a Valid Id to purchase a General Admission or tour ticket which includes a wine tasting.
+Please be advised you and your party will need to each provide a Valid Government-Issued ID to purchase a General Admission or tour ticket which includes a wine tasting.

 ♦ What time should I arrive for a Guided Tour?

 We highly recommend arriving at least 20 minutes before your tour is scheduled to leave, as you will need to check in at the Castaldo in order to receive your tour tickets.